Health Insurance Literacy

 My Role

 Survey analysis lead and synthesis writer — built the statistical analysis pipeline, ran survey recruitment across 30 distributed channels, moderated 2 of the 8 in-person interviews, wrote the cross-method insights synthesis tying every interview theme to its survey evidence, and authored the team's 3-page design brief.
-I used AI to teach myself non-parametric statistics and to write the analysis script.
+I used AI to teach myself non-parametric statistics and to write the Python script.

 Team

 Natalia Avella, Eaghan Wright, Carly Zuklin.
 We developed our research plan and protocol as a team, coded the first two interviews independently, then built a shared codebook.
-Visualizations weren't mine.

 Constraints